 Success is measured by a brand enrolling the maximum number of permitted suppliers per season, which is 40 suppliers.
-In the first season of its engagement, McCormick enrolled 25 suppliers and in the second, the maximum allowed of 40.
+In the first season of the 2022 program McCormick enrolled 35 suppliers and in the second, 24.
 This engagement equips suppliers with the knowledge and tools to establish a process of setting GHG reduction targets, conducting annual reporting and developing LCA factors that can be used in McCormick's assessment of its own Scope 3 emissions.